 Windows, external doors and joinery

 Repair category 2

-Notes A double glazed seal has ruptured causing condensation between the glass panes.
-There is a degree of general wear/tear to the installation consistent with its age and use.
-It should be appreciated that units can be problematic and over time, the operations can be affected and the opening mechanisms damaged.
+Notes The seal to a double glazed window units has failed resulting in condensation between the panes of glass.
+There is a degree of general wear and tear to the window installation consistent with its age and use.
+It should be appreciated that double glazed replacement windows can be problematic and over time, the operations can be affected and the opening mechanisms damaged.
 Ongoing maintenance should be anticipated.